wasmerio/wasmer.io/_posts/wasmer-2.1.md

 The new release of `wasmer-js` leverages the Wasmer WASI Rust implementation thanks to `wasm-bindgen`.
 As a result, we offer seamless cross-platform support for WebAssembly applications that leverage the exact WASI implementation in the browser or on the server, including platforms like Node.js or Deno using `js-default`.

-You can use it in your Rust codebase with:
+You can now run in the browser your Rust projects using Wasmer just by doing:

 ```toml
 [dependencies]